 First of all, a datatype must be of order 0, so it must be a non-functional type.
-Note that if we do not have polymorphism, this means that a datatype must be a in $\mathcal{B}$ .
-But if we have polymorphism, it just means that the type must not contain $\rightarrow$ .
-E.g., $\alpha$ list could be a datatype.
-However, when one describes a datatype, one would usually speak about generic instances such as $\alpha$ list, and not about, say, nat list.
-Secondly, the terms that inhabit a datatype $\tau$ must be defined using a finite set of term constructors that have $\tau$ as result type.
-At least one term constructor should just have type $\tau$ .
-E.g., $Nil : \alpha$ list and $Cons : \alpha \rightarrow (\alpha \ list) \rightarrow \alpha \ list$ are the term constructors that define the list datatype.
+Note that if we do not have polymorphism, this means that a datatype must be a in \mathcal{B} .
+But if we have polymorphism, it just means that the type must not contain \rightarrow .
+E.g., α list could be a datatype.
+However, when one describes a datatype, one would usually speak about generic instances such as α list, and not about, say, nat list.
+Secondly, the terms that inhabit a datatype τ must be defined using a finite set of term constructors that have τ as result type.
+At least one term constructor should just have type τ .
+E.g., $Nil : \alpha \ list$ and $Cons : \alpha \rightarrow (\alpha \ list) \rightarrow \alpha \ list$ are the term constructors that define the list datatype.
 One also finds a syntax where Nil is written [] and Cons is written ::.
 Intuitively, we could say: the terms of a datatype are exactly the terms that can be constructed by some finite syntactic construction rule.
-Whenever we have a term constructor that has au as argu- Datatypes: Motivation Last lecture: Construction of natural numbers.
+Whenever we have a term constructor that has au as argu- Counterexample514: α set.